msse-chem-280-2023/periodic-table/README.md

 # Chem 280 - Periodic Table Website

 This repo contains files for a periodic table website.
+The website is hosted using GitHub pages.
+You can see it here - [https://msse-chem-280-2023.github.io/periodic-table/](https://msse-chem-280-2023.github.io/periodic-table/)

 This website uses the `minima` theme.